Focus on Manon Garcia, who had surprised everyone alongside Mai Vo during the P1000 organized by the Big Padel Bordeaux last February.

 Manon Garcia: Yes, I train at noon, on my lunch break.
 I would like to train more but I can't really with my job.
 I only do French tournaments, the CNGT.
 I also play team matches with my club Tremblay-en-France in Pro A and also abroad, in Belgium and Germany.
 That still makes me 70 games a year.
 You could say that I have at least one out of two weekends taken up by tennis, which doesn't leave much time for anything else...

-Padel Magazine : Despite your busy schedule, you still manage to find some space for the padel ?
-When did you start playing it?
+Padel Magazine : Despite your busy schedule, do you still manage to find some time for padel?
+When did you start playing?
 Did you like it right away?

-Manon Garcia: I played at padel for the first time 4 or 5 years ago, it was at Padel Attitude, to Lesquin.
-I really like all racket sports and obviously I found it very playful from the start.
-Then, I started to really have fun when I understood a little the play with the panes.
-Almost all tennis players who get into it end up being addicted to padel.
-It's friendlier than tennis where you're often alone.
-There is a good atmosphere there, and on the pitch we take pleasure in finding tactical solutions as a team, in encouraging each other.
-And then we see ourselves progressing very quickly, it's obviously pleasant.
+Manon Garcia: I played padel for the first time 4 or 5 years ago, it was in Padel Attitude, in Lesquin.
+I really like all racket sports and of course I found it very fun from the start.
+Then, I really started to have fun when I understood a little about the game with the windows.
+Almost all tennis players who get into it end up being padel fans.
+It's more friendly than tennis where you're often alone.
+There's a good atmosphere there, and on the court we enjoy finding tactical solutions as a team, encouraging each other.
+And then we see ourselves progressing very quickly, it's obviously enjoyable.

 Unfortunately, I really don't train often.
 Last year I tried to play once every two weeks with Nastasia Boitier-Legourd, Marine Fontaine and a friend.
 But there I have less time.
 It works in phases, let's say: sometimes I can go three months without playing, then if I have a break from training and tennis tournaments, I can start playing more.